cgarrido2001/PneumoniaMNIST/README.md

 # PneumoniaMNIST

-This is a proyect about using Pre-trained models with the objectivo to predict Pneumonia on Xrays.
+This is a proyect about using Pre-trained models with the objectiv to predict Pneumonia on Xrays.

 Use python3.11